topdreg/aaron-tech-etc/README.md

 * Javascript (small amount)

 ## Screenshots
 The color scheme is a little distorted in the screenshots, and the text seems slightly compressed, but this is the best I could find.

-I swear it looks better in action!
+Also, there are more rows than simply the one in the screenshots, with the last row being left-aligned while using Flexbox.

 ![](main.png)